 Below are some resources and information on potential safety concerns and risks associated with Anesthesia.

 Consensus Statement on the Use of Anesthetic and Sedative Drugs in Infants and Toddlers

-Each year, millions of infants and toddlers require anesthesia and/or sedation for surgery, procedures, and tests.
+Each year, millions of infants and toddlers require anesthesia or sedation for surgery, procedures and tests.
 Concern has been raised about the safety of the medicines used for anesthesia and sedation in young children.
 This concern is based on research in animals demonstrating long-term, possibly permanent, injury to the developing brain caused by exposure to these medicines.
-This injury results in abnormalities in behavior, learning, and memory in animals.
+This injury results in abnormalities in behavior, learning and memory in animals.
 The effect of exposure to anesthetic drugs in young children is unknown; however, some but not all studies have suggested that problems similar to those seen in animals could also occur in infants and toddlers.
 It is important to recognize that the studies in children suggest that similar deficits may occur.
-These studies in children have limitations that prevent experts from understanding whether the harmful effects were due to the anesthetic drugs or to other factors such as the surgery or related illness.
-Better research is required to understand whether children are harmed and if so, what alternative medicines might be used to minimize risk from anesthesia.
-Because there is not enough information about the effects of anesthetic drugs on the brains of young children, it is not yet possible to know whether use of these medicines poses a risk, and if so, whether the risk is large enough to outweigh the benefit of the planned surgery, procedure, or test.
+These studies in children have limitations that prevent experts from understanding whether the harmful effects are due to the anesthetic drugs or to other factors such as the surgery or related illness.
+Additional research is necessary to understand whether children are harmed by anesthesia, and if so, what alternative medicines might be used to minimize its risks.
+Because there is not enough information about the effects of anesthetic drugs on the brains of young children, it is not yet possible to know whether use of these medicines poses a risk, and if so, whether the risk is large enough to outweigh the benefit of the planned surgery, procedure or test.